thedavidweng/Academia-Arena/readme.md

 </div>

 ## 📖 Game Rulebook
-[View the Game Rulebook](assets/game-handbook.pdf) for detailed rules and mechanics.
+[Check the Game Rulebook](assets/game-handbook.pdf) for detailed rules and mechanics.

 ## 🧑‍🎨 Designer Statement
-[View the Designer Statement](assets/designer-statement.md) to see how this game engages with the frameworks of the GMST 475 course.
+[Read the Designer Statement](assets/designer-statement.md) to see how this game engages with the frameworks of the GMST 475 course.

 ## 🎥 Game Intro Video